March 12, 2020

 Every food manufacturer needs to have comprehensive guidelines for their employees to follow during the bar manufacturing process.
 These guidelines are the key factor in reducing waste: if they don’t get it right, there’ll be an increase in waste.
 There are specifications for every recipe and if they’re not stuck to, what’s being produced can’t be sold.
 The ingredients have been wasted, energy has been wasted, and time has been wasted.
 There are no profits to show for it, and if a manufacturer produces excessive waste, it could become common knowledge in the industry and their reputation will be damaged.

-Having the right equipment in place is another essential for minimising waste.
 The design should be such that it takes waste into account, and functions to produce as little of it as possible.

 PTL’s bar line machinery includes features that reduce and even eliminate waste that is often typical in the bar manufacturing process, such as eliminating the side trim from bars, if they don’t need it.
 It’s true that most manufacturers do need to trim the bars so they are all of a standard size and have straight edges, but what’s cut from the bars can be significantly reduced so waste is minimised, and on PTL equipment, this design feature is known as slab-tracking.